-The NCI portable clean room is 8'x8'x8', seen in Figure 3, fulfills most of the customer requirements needed for the clean room project.
+NCI created a clean room, seen in Figure 3, that fulfills most of the customer requirements needed for the clean room project.
 This portable clean room exceeds the size needed for the project but is portable.
 The main concern for this portable clean room was if it could be carried by three to four people, as specified in the CR's.
 Due to the size of this clean room created by NCI, it may not meet the requirement of portability for the clean room project.
 Nevertheless, the design can be used for creative idea generation for the final design concept of the clean room.